troy-west/apache-kafka-cli-tools/README.md

 # Apache Kafka Three Ways: CLI Tools

+Use in unison with TW AK3W Workshop: https://kafka.troywest.com

 ## Initialize

 Start a 3-node Kafka Cluster and enter a shell with all kafka-tools scripts: